blaylockbk/SynopticPy/README.md

 ---
 # `synoptic/`

+## ⚙ `config.cfg`
+A configuration file where you will put your Synoptic API token.
+This token is required to make any data request from the Synoptic API.

-## 🎟 `mytoken.py`
+## 🎟 `get_token.py`
-Edit this file with your own Synoptic API token.
-You must do this before making and API request.
+This function performs a test on the token in the `config.cfg` file.
+If the token is valid, you are good to go.
+If not, then you will be prompted to edit the config.cfg file when you import any function from `synoptic.services`.

 ## 👨🏻‍💻 `services.py`
 Functions for making API requests, returned as Pandas DataFrames.
+This is the main script--the one you will interact with.

 ```python
 # Import all functions